Angola entry requirements for Peru passport holders

 Frequently asked questions

-Yes, Angola requires a yellow fever vaccination certificate for all travellers over 9 months old.
-You'll need to show it at immigration.
-Get the vaccine at least 10 days before travel.
+Yes, absolutely.
+Angola requires a yellow fever vaccination certificate for all travellers over 9 months old.
+You must be vaccinated at least 10 days before arrival, and you'll need to show the certificate at immigration.

 Official sources